hashicorp/terraform-provider-google/website/docs/r/google_service_account.html.markdown

 * `project` - (Optional) The ID of the project that the service account will be created in.
     Defaults to the provider project configuration.

-* `policy_data` - (DEPRECATED, Optional) The `google_iam_policy` data source that represents
-    the IAM policy that will be applied to the service account.
-The policy will be merged with any existing policy.

-    This attribute has been deprecated.
-Use the [google_service_account_iam_* resources](google_service_account_iam.html) instead.

-    Deleting this removes the policy declared in Terraform.
-Any policy bindings associated with the project before Terraform was used are not deleted.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are